Top of the page

 People who experience a traumatic loss are at risk for post-traumatic stress disorder (PTSD).
-PTSD is an intense emotional and psychological response to a very disturbing or traumatic event, such as a rape, assault, natural disaster, severe injury, war, torture, or death.
+PTSD is an intense emotional and psychological response to a very disturbing or traumatic event, such as a sexual assault (rape), assault, natural disaster, severe injury, war, torture, or death.
 You can develop PTSD symptoms immediately following such an event.
 Or PTSD may develop months or even years later.

 Symptoms of post-traumatic stress disorder may include:

 Counselling and medicines (such as antidepressants and antianxiety medicines) can be helpful for people who have post-traumatic stress disorder.